Leanne251/Holiday-Project/Readme.md

 - REMEMBER you need app.use(express.json()) in your server to be able to read the body & the key values must match the values declared in your models folder.

+MONOREPO,
+DEPLOYING HEROKU VIA CLI

+login to Heroku
+create the remote repo in the root, as directed in the set up git remote -a [firebase-app-name]
+Then if there is a sub domain push to that domain using the subtree git subtree push --prefix firebase-test-backend heroku main ... specify the subfolder you want to push to the remote

+- check the config variables (connection variables), these need adding into Heroku.
+- Use environment variables.
+- check the logs Heroku logs -t
+- On this occasion the port also needed changing to an environment variable given by express /Heroku?